Our vision is that trusted information from health and social care research studies is publicly available for the benefit of all.

 - researchers can build on previous research findings in their efforts to develop new and better treatments, and to identify the best ways for us to stay healthy and well

-Promoting transparency across the research landscape is central to the HRA’s role to facilitate safe and ethical research.
+Promoting transparency across the research landscape is central to our role to facilitate safe and ethical research.

 Our research transparency strategy

 Our strategy, ‘Make it public: transparency and openness in health and social care research’, sets out our vision that trusted information from health and social care research studies is publicly available for the benefit of all.
-To help achieve this, the HRA is working with key players across the research system, patients and the public to:
+To help achieve this, the HRA is working with key stakeholders across the research sector, patients and the public to:

 Four elements of research transparency